Welcome to the third and final post of my three-part series about saying “no”. If you missed the first two, click here to read.

 But, I have my ‘spotter sisters’ – these women are my lifeline, my support group, my accountability for keeping boundaries in place.
 Once a month we gather and share whatever is up for us.
 At this gathering, I shared my lack of enthusiasm for the upcoming trip which was met with “why don’t you postpone it?”
 I responded rather indignantly with “I can’t do that, I’ll disappoint them!”
 I still remember how I felt when these wise women offered the alternative (delaying my trip) that I had not dared to think – uncomfortable for sure.
 But with their support, I postponed the trip and went the following year with energy!

 The moral to this little story is grab a support buddy.
 Having someone in your back pocket to call, when you feel yourself wavering can be just the incentive needed to stand firm with your “no”.

 Healthy boundaries improve confidence and self-esteem, you become better able to communicate with others, relationships improve and you have more control over your own life and your time.

 There you have it – three ways to build your “no” muscles:

 #1: Make a list of why you say ‘yes’

 #2: Know your core values and use them as your guideline for saying ‘no’ and for saying ‘yes’.

-#3: Use your words – in this case, “no” to keep firm boundaries in place.
+#3: Use “no” more often and keep firm boundaries in place.